 We do not have enough work to keep all employees occupied – should we put the employees on short hours, make some redundancies or use the Coronavirus job retention scheme to furlough some?

 This will depend on the specific business circumstances, but commercially the starting point is likely to be utilising the Coronavirus Job Retention Scheme in preference to either reducing hours or making employees redundant because this is the only option that currently secures financial support from the Government.
 The option to furlough employees on either a full or part time basis means you can try to match you workforce requirements more precisely to your demand and adjust it on a flexible basis as things change.
 Make sure however that your furlough agreements cover the way in which you want to use the scheme.

 How do I determine whether the business qualifies for the Government support under the Scheme?

-The scheme is for “employers whose operations have been severely affected by coronavirus (COVID-19) to retain their employees and protect the UK economy.
-However, all employers are eligible to claim under the scheme and the government recognises different businesses will face different impacts from coronavirus” As a general start point, you should determine what you need to do as a business in order to survive during this period, separate to any consideration of the Scheme.
+The scheme is for employers who cannot maintain your workforce because your operations have been affected by coronavirus (COVID-19).
+As a general start point, you should determine what you need to do as a business in order to survive during this period, separate to any consideration of the Scheme.
 If staff lay-offs or redundancies are financially unavoidable, we would expect you to be covered given the aims of the Scheme.

 Can I decide which employees are to be furloughed and which will continue working?